Autonomous quantum clocks using athermal resources: A three level quantum system as the clock device

 \subsection{The statistics of ticks}

 To derive the statistics of ticks, we again follow the large deviation principle.
 The tilted Lindblad generator is given by,

 where $L_{w}=|c\rangle\langle m|$ and $L_{c}=|g\rangle\langle c|$.

 The moment generating function for the statistics of ticks is the largest real eigenvalue of $\mathcal{W}$.
-Please refer to supplemental Mathematica~\cite{Mathematica} files for details of how we extract this.
+Please refer to supplemental Mathematica~\cite{Mathematica} files for details of how we extract this~\footnote{The associated Mathematica notebook can be found in the following \href{https://github.com/sreenathkm92/clocks.git}{ Github repository link}.}.
 The steady state can be computed from solving $\frac{d\rho}{dt}=\mathcal{W}(0)[\rho] = 0$.
 Following an analysis similar to Sec.~\ref{twolevel}, we find that the clock ticks at a rate $\gamma_{\text{tick}}=P_{m}(\theta)\gamma_{w}$, where $P_{m}$ is the steady state occupation of level $|m\rangle$ (see App.~\ref{App2M}).
 For $\theta = \pi/2$, this is given by

 and the average number of ticks in a given duration $t$ is given by $\langle N\rangle = \gamma_{\text{tick}}t$.
 For large but finite $t$, this agrees with the predictions based on the large deviation principle [see Fig.~\ref{fig:athermalthreelevel}(a)].
 We also compute the variance of ticks based on simulations as well as the large deviation principle, where we find that the statistics is generically sub-Poissonian with the Mandel parameter $Q<0$.
 Their agreement is shown in Fig.~\ref{fig:athermalthreelevel}(b).
 The energy converted into clockwork in unit time is $J_{w}=\gamma_{\text{tick}}\Omega_{w}$ in the steady state.